alimony/mylittleapp/README.md

 git remote add deploy dokku@mylittleapp.org:mylittleapp.org
 ```

-Touching the `.nginx` is how the [nginx buildpack](https://github.com/rhy-jot/buildpack-nginx) detects it's a static application, and all files should live in the `www` directory.
+Touching the `.nginx` file is how the [nginx buildpack](https://github.com/rhy-jot/buildpack-nginx) detects it's a static application.
+All the actual files for the site should live in the `www` directory.

 Additional notes